insure logo

 Insurers generally charge more for these policies because they assume applicants are in poor health.
 If you don’t have major health issues, it’s a good idea to see if you can qualify for a traditional policy first, which is less expensive.

 Moeller typically prescreens his clients before they apply for a policy.
-That way, he’ll have a good idea of whether or not they’re likely to qualify for standard life insurance coverage.
+That way, he’ll have a good idea of if they will qualify for standard life insurance coverage.

 “I try to learn as much as I can about the person’s health history as they’re willing to share, and we call the underwriters in advance and ask what is the likely approval rate.
 Would they likely be in the best-rate class, the second-best or third-best class?
 We’re pretty closely able to target the underwriting class and the rates that they’re looking at,” says Moeller.